zimolzak/active-learning/Readme.md

 Limitation: Doesn't tell you "when to stop."
 Workable for few thousands of rows: SME can sign off on each row.
 Will be workable for 10,000+ if additional "stopping" criterion developed.
+Machine learning has been applied to lab data cleaning, but to our knowledge *active* learning has not.

 Conclusion
 ========

+We have developed an application that allows clinical researchers access to active machine learning, to rapidly aggregate data elements into a single concept.

 References
 ========